abnerabner/abnerabner.github.io/_pages/about.md

 # 👋 About Me

 <p style="margin-left: 2em; line-height: 1.6;">
 Hi!
 My name is Zhenglin Li, and I'm a Ph.D. student in biology.
-My research focuses on studying various unique organisms using high-resolution structural biology techniques, particularly advanced cryo-electron microscopy methods—especially cryo-elecon tomography—to uncover distinctive structures.
+My research focuses on studying various unique organisms using high-resolution structural biology techniques, particularly advanced cryo-electron microscopy methods, especially cryo-elecon tomography, to uncover distinctive structures.
 Additionally, I'm fascinated by the unique macromolecular structures found in diseased tissues.
 I hope my work will help us better understand these remarkable organisms and the causes of diseases!
 </p>

 <p style="margin-left: 2em;">